Can a writer improve by watching movies?

 |In case you didn't get that joke, here's a...clue.|

 It's an absurd sort of pretentiousness that writers have something of a monopoly on.
 It is laughable to imagine a musician who doesn't like music, a painter who doesn't like to look at paintings, or an actor who doesn't like to watch others' performances.
 Yet for some reason would-be writers spring up like dandelions who don't really like reading.
-Why writers are the dillholes of the art world about this is beyond me, but non-reading writers are legion.
+Why writers corner this market is beyond me (even the garage band that's "totally gonna make it" but only practices once a month still LISTENS to a lot of music), but non-reading writers are legion.

 That should tell you something.